top of page

 Pain Brain - Brain Pain

-If we look more closely at these other factors, you may start to see how that mindbody connection might possibly create "false" errors in its processing - leading us to "inappropriately" feel pain even when there is no damage or injury in our body...
+If we look more closely at these factors, you may start to see how that mindbody connection might possibly create "false" errors in its processing - leading us to feel pain even when there is no damage or injury in our body.

 The good news: when we know & accept the complexity behind human pain & the mindbody connection, we can better understand what our bodies may be trying to tell us - & help us in our journey to relief & recovery.